florimondmanca/djangorestframework-api-key/README.md

 Intended to be:

 - ✌️ **Simple to use**: create, view and revoke API keys via the admin site, or use built-in helpers to create API keys programmatically.
 - 🔒 **As secure as possible**: API keys are treated with the same level of care than user passwords.
-They are hashed before being stored in the database and only visible at creation.
+They are hashed using the default password hasher before being stored in the database, and only visible at creation.

 **Note**: there are important security aspects you need to consider before switching to an API key access control scheme.
 See [Security caveats](#caveats).